vivekmvp/PhotoAlbumWebApp/README.md

 # PhotoAlbumWebApp
-A simple photo web application created in .Net 6 to demonstrate Cloud Storage, Web App and Keyvault
+A simple photo web application created in .Net 6 to demonstrate Cloud Storage and Azure Web App

-> #### Note:  You have to setup Azure Cloud Storage and Azure Keyvault as shown below for this web application to function properly.
+> #### Note:  You have to setup Azure Cloud Storage and Azure WebApp as shown below for this web application to function properly.

 ---